Page 1 of 1

 by pljms

-We're all familiar with 'Walk On By' as written by Kendall Hayes which was a hit in 1961 for Leroy Van Dyke, and 'I'll Never Fall In Love Again' written by Lonnie Donegan and Jimmy Currie with which Tom Jones charted in 1967, both titles for which Bacharach and David went on to write very different songs.
+We're all familiar with 'Walk On By' as written by Kendall Hayes which was a hit in 1961 for Leroy Van Dyke, and 'I'll Never Fall In Love Again' written by Lonnie Donegan and Jimmy Currie with which Tom Jones charted in 1967, both titles that Bacharach and David went on to use for very different songs.
 However, with 'Blue On Blue' the order is reversed and more than sixty years after Bobby Vinton took their song to no.3 in the Billboard Hot 100 Nick Lowe has unveiled a self-penned song with the same title.
 It's taken from his just released album entitled 'Indoor Safari', his first collection of new songs for over a decade.

 Posted: Wed Sep 18, 2024 12:15 pm